KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 .. tip::

-   Typically the alpha blend mode of a transmissive material should remain "Opaque," the default setting, unless the material only partially coveres the specified geometry.
+   Typically the alpha blend mode of a transmissive material should remain "Opaque," the default setting, unless the material only partially covers the specified geometry.

 .. note::